What Type of Conduct is Prohibited in Nevada?

 Nevada employers must abide by the Civil Rights Act of 1963 and the Equal Pay Act, both of which prohibit discrimination on the basis of gender.
-Consequently employers cannot use sex or gender as a basis for determinations regarding wages, hiring procedures, or promotion policies.
-They must also ensure that the workplace environment is not hostile to a particular gender and that it is not overly sexual.
+Consequently employers cannot use sex or gender as a basis for determinations regarding wages, hiring policies, or promotion policies.
+They must also ensure that the workplace environment is not hostile to a certain gender and that it is not overly sexual.

 What Must be Proven in a Discrimination Claim?